scarf-sh/docs/docs/data-export.md

 The ARN role is what you will need in the `arn_role` [api field](https://api-docs.scarf.sh/v2.html#tag/Packages/operation/scheduleExport).

 This is not an exhaustive documentation of how to setup a shared s3 bucket.
-Please refer to the aws documentation for more information.
+Please refer to the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html) for more information.